4 1zpresso grinders next to each other on white background

 Who is it for?

-The JE Plus is for the dedicated espresso aficionado.
+The JE Plus was perfect for the dedicated espresso aficionado.
 Since it grinds a bit slower than other 1Zpresso models, it might also be suitable for people with less grip strength.

-1Zpresso JS is a filter coffee-centric grinder that has only been sold on the Taiwanese market.
+1Zpresso JS was a filter coffee-centric grinder that was only sold on the Taiwanese market for a short period from 2019-2021.

 It uses a burr set that shares many similarities with the Etzinger burrs employed in the Lido 3.
 These burrs are slower and less espresso-capable compared to the well-known Jx burrs.